B-1 and B-2

 What is B-1/B-2 and WB/WT Status?

-The B-2 visa is generally for pleasure, tourism, or medical treatment; or for visiting a friend or relatives for a short period of time - this visa is NOT appropriate for visitors who have intention to partake in any business- or professional-type of activity at UCSF.
-In addition, the B visa should not be used by students or longer-term scholars coming to University of California, San Francisco.
+The B-2 visa is generally for pleasure, tourism, or medical treatment; or for visiting a friend or relatives for a short period of time.
+This visa is NOT appropriate for activities while at UCSF.

-WB/WT status allows citizens of a limited number of countries (see list here) to visit the United States for up to 90 days without a B-1/B-2 visa under the Visa Waiver Program.
+WB/WT status allows citizens of a limited number of countries (see list here) to visit the United States for up to 90 days without a B-1 visa under the Visa Waiver Program.
 Visitors entering for business purposes are admitted in WB status and visitors entering for pleasure are admitted in WT status.
+It is not appropriate for WTs to participate in UCSF activities.

 Though similar, the B-1/B-2 and WB/WT categories have some important differences that should be noted: visitors in WB/WT status cannot extend their stay in the United States beyond 90 days and they may not apply within the USA for a change of status.
 They must also fulfill certain passport and pre-screening requirements.
 Please note that denial of a recent U.S. entry visa application could result in an inability to meet these requirements.